vkorbes/ellenkorbes.github.io/_posts/2017-09-07-javascript-the-spreadsheet.md

 Except, of course, whenever any one tiny bit of anything in there had to change.

-To this day I'm haunted with the memories of being forced, time and time again, to re-submerge into that regexiferian maelstrom of mindbending lunacy.
+To this day I'm haunted by the memories of being forced, time and time again, to re-submerge into that regexiferian maelstrom of mindbending lunacy.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Regexiferian<br>re·ge·xi·fe·ri·an /ˈreɡeksəfərēən/<br>adj.<br>1. in an unrecoverably insanity-inducing manner<br>2. relating to or denoting said horrors</p>&mdash; ellen marshmellen (@ellenkorbes) <a href="https://twitter.com/ellenkorbes/status/906205812472864768">September 8, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>